rohanyg/Covid-19-Data-Analysis/README.md

-# Covid-19_Data_Analysis
+# Covid-19 Data Analysis
-COVID-19 Data Analysis Dashboard uses Power BI to analyse Covid-19 data and provide  valuable insights.
-The data is cleaned and transformed using Excel and Power Query Editor.
-Dashboard is created with KPIs, Visualizations, filter and slicers to analyse the trends and  patterns associated with Covid-19 Data
+Designed a Power BI dashboard to track covid cases, deaths, vaccination rate and fatality rate.
+Utilized KPIs, visualizations, maps and slicers to explore trends and patterns associated with the pandemic data.

-# COVID-19 Data Analysis

-Developed a Power BI dashboard for comprehensive COVID-19 data analysis, tracking cases, recoveries, and vaccination rates.
-The dashboard utilized Power Query and DAX queries for cleaning and transforming data.
-Implemented visualizations, measures, KPIs, and slicers, enabling deep insights.
-Identified trends, such as high recovery rates on weekends, aiding strategic resource allocation.
+This Dashboard helps in strategic healthcare resource allocation and data-driven pandemic management.

 ## Table of Contents
 - [Project Overview](#project-overview)